My M Health – Asthma

 - To assess the engagement with app technology for healthcare, in order to structure future roll out

-- The show if the use of an app for Asthma self-management can reduce hospital and GP contacts for Asthma exacerbations
+- To show if the use of an app for Asthma self-management can reduce hospital and GP contacts for Asthma exacerbation's

 - To consider the role of the Physicians Associate within a GP surgery, for the management of stable Asthmatics